The History of Meditation

 Other types of meditation

-The other types of meditation that you will find all have great benefit include, Metta or loving kindness meditation, walking Meditation, samadhi or Samatha meditation, Vipasana meditation, body scan, transcendental meditation, Mantra Meditation and Kundalini meditation to name just a few.
-If you are a beginner the best place to start is with the breath meditation as above.
+The other types of meditation that you will find all have great benefit include, Metta or Loving Kindness Meditation, Samadhi Meditation, Vipassana Meditation, Body Scan, Transcendental Meditation and Kundalini Meditation to name just a few.
+If you are a beginner the best place to start is with the Beginners Meditation or breath meditation as found above.
 It is a foundation for further meditation techniques that need great powers of concentration.
 If you are more practiced and have a good routine then you will may feel as though you may want to explore some of the other methods listed.
+Just for you we have put together a resource page at the bottom which can help you investigate further.

 Tips and tricks